olivierfriard/boris_docs/index.rst

-.. _import ethogram from plain text file:
+.. _import an ethogram from a plain text file:

 Import an ethogram from a plain text file ..........................................